Dissurender/new-paper/src/content/blog/dsd-cohort.md

 ### Week 3-5 - Implementation

-Using the Github Project Board, we were able to discuss and track issues everyone was working on asyncronously.
+Using the Github Project Board, we were able to discuss and track issues everyone was working on asynchronously.
 Development on the project saw a few bumps when we were actually implementing some of the features we wanted to include.
 This resulted in a few priority shifts as we went to ensure we hit MVP within our time limit.

 ![ERD](../../assets/images/dsd-cohort/ERD.png)